AlgoLab/galig/docs/genomewide.md

 4. it runs ASGAL on each gene

-This pipeline can be run using the _ASGAL_GW_ script.
-Currently, this script assumes that you have installed Salmon systemwide.
+This pipeline can be run using the _ASGAL_GW_ script:
 ```bash
 # Single-end sample
 ./ASGAL_GW -g [genome.fasta] \